 Jazz musician, Jason Moran: As a pianist, I describe it as a player piano roll.

 In the way that that jazz uses the story, you know, the narrative, this is generally a thing uttered on the bandstand, one musician to another, they say tell your story, right?
-And in that kind of quest for something that is not real, that also offended lots of people.
-Because it seems that on the surface that the work makes no sense and that people are all talking all at the same time -- much, you know, I'm sure the way people, when they first may have encountered a painting like this, or even today, when a visitor walks into the room and says, "Well, I could have done that."
+It seems that on the surface that the work makes no sense and that people are all talking all at the same time—much, you know, I'm sure the way people, when they first may have encountered a painting like this, or even today, when a visitor walks into the room and says, "Well, I could have done that."

-For us, as artists, we know that the most difficult thing to attain is how do we get through all this rigorous work to then make this thing that sound that seems so arbitrary, that can fall away so fast, seems so simple and also can also be dismissed And it's that fine line that I think the great artists have been able to tread so well.
+For us, as artists, we know that the most difficult thing to attain is how do we get through all this rigorous work to then make a sound that seem so arbitrary, that can fall away so fast, seems so simple and also can also be dismissed And it's that fine line that I think the great artists have been able to tread so well.
 Because they question the viewer and they question that listener.

 Leah Dickerman: Is that a new Jason Moran piece?